 - When removing or installing the battery, do not allow the battery terminals to touch any metal parts of the tractor. - Do not allow metal tools to short between the battery terminals and the metal parts of the tractor. - 1.
 Disengage the blades (PTO). - 2.
 Set the parking brake. - 3.
 Stop the engine and wait for all moving parts to stop. - 4.
 Remove the ignition key. - 5.
-Tip the seat forward to see the battery. - 6.
+Open the hood to see the battery (under the dash panel). - 6.
 Lift the rubber cover up off the negative (black) cable. - 7.
 Disconnect the negative (black) ground cable from the battery post (Fig. 27).

-- 1. Negative cable (black)
+- 1. Negative cable (black), boot not shown for illustrative purposes

+- 2. Positive cable (red)

 - 3. Hold-down rod

-- 2. Positive cable (red)